Pruning coupled with learning, ensembles of minimal neural networks, and future of XAI: Knowledge extraction

-Let us verbalise the network (b) in Fig.~\ref{fig:simplified}.
-Using medical terminology, the inputs can be called ``symptoms'', the outputs of neurons 1 and 2 are ``syndromes'' and output of neuron 3 is ``diagnosis''.
-The first syndrome appears if at least two of the following symptoms are observed: ``There was a serious contest for the nomination of the incumbent party candidate'', ``The election year was a time of recession or depression'', and ``The incumbent president did not initiate any major changes in national policy'' (note that the negation of the last statement was used).
-All three statements characterise quality of the current president governance: governance is inadequate if two of the three symptoms listed are observed.
+Let us verbalise the network presented Figure~\ref{fig:simplified}(b).
+Using medical terminology, the inputs can be called ``symptoms'', the outputs of neurons 1 and 2 are ``syndromes'' and output of neuron 3 is a ``diagnosis''.
+The first syndrome appears if at least two of the following three symptoms are observed: ``There was a serious contest for the nomination of the incumbent party candidate'', ``The election year was a time of recession or depression'', and ``The incumbent president did not initiate any major changes in national policy'' (note that the negation was used in the last statement).
+All three statements characterise quality of the current president governance: governance is inadequate if two of these three symptoms are observed.
 The second syndrome appears if at least two of the following symptoms are observed: ``There was major third party activity during the election year'', ``There was a serious contest for the nomination of the incumbent party candidate'', and ``There was major social unrest in the nation during the incumbent administration''.
 The second syndrome can be called ``political instability syndrome'': the situation is politically unstable if at least two of the three symptoms listed above are observed.
 Neuron 3 produces a positive output if at least one of the syndromes appears.